 |Other Names||Mastini, Mastino, Mastino Napoletano, Italian Molosso, Can'e presa, Mastino Neapolitano, Italian Mastiff|

-Although these doggies are huge, they are actually just gentle giants and only want to be around their families as they love 'hoomans'.
+Although these dogs are huge, they are actually just gentle giants and only want to be around their families as they love humans.
 They absolutely love to be in a home environment getting lots of attention off of their families.
-Because of this they don't like to be left on their own as this can result in them developing separation anxiety, where they may start to behave destructively.
-Therefore, they would need someone to be with them for most of the day.
-Their huge size means that they aren't necessarily the greatest choice for first time owners, and would do better in a home with owners who have a good understanding and experience with the breed.
-However, they are incredibly loyal doggies and have the potential to make lovely family pets.
+Because of this, they don't like to be left on their own as this can result in them developing separation anxiety, where they may start to behave destructively.
+Their huge size means that they're not necessarily the greatest choice for first-time owners, and would do better in a home with owners who have a good understanding and experience with the breed.
+They are incredibly loyal doggies and have the potential to make lovely family pets.

-These giant doggies are extremely old and are thought to date back over 5,000 years!
-It's thought that they originally came from Tibet and are one of the oldest Mastiff doggy breeds in the world!
+These giant dogs are an extremely old breed and are thought to date back over 5,000 years!
+It's thought that they originally came from Tibet and are one of the oldest Mastiff breeds in the world.
 These guys may be descendants of Molossuses, used by the Romans as arena fighting dogs.
-It's thought that the Romans took these doggies with them when invading Europe and left them behind once they were done!
-From this point on the doggies were used on farms to guard and protect livestock from predators, such as bears and even wolves! they were also used as fighting dogs, but as bull baiting started to decline in the 1800's, so did the breed.
-Fortunately, the breed was revived by Commissioner Thompson and its thought that most of the doggies we see today can be traced back to dogs used in the breeding programme by Thompson!
-Nowadays, they are a highly prized doggy but remain fairly rare and very expensive, so anyone wanting to share their home with one of these guys, will need to go on a waiting list.
+It's thought that the Romans took these dogs with them when invading Europe and left them behind once they were done!
+From this point on the dogs were used on farms to guard and protect livestock from predators, such as bears and even wolves.
+They were also used as fighting dogs however, as bull-baiting started to decline in the 1800s, so did the breed.
+Fortunately, the breed was revived by Commissioner Thompson and its thought that most of the dogs we see today can be traced back to dogs used in the breeding programme by Thompson!
+Nowadays, they are highly prized but remain fairly rare and very expensive.